 Some examples of crimes related to dangerous drugs include:

-- Sale, distribution or possession of dangerous drug
+- Possession, Sale, or Transfer of Model Glue

 Dangerous drug crimes are associated with hefty fines and long prison terms.
-A charge for a dangerous drug crime is not to be taken lightly, and you need representation from the very beginning.
+A charge for a dangerous drug crime is not to be taken lightly, and you need a criminal defense attorney in Georgia from the very beginning.
 Defenses include but are not limited to:

 - Illegal Means: If the methods employed by law enforcement to obtain the drugs were unconstitutional, then that evidence will not be allowed in Court.